University Administrative Policies

 • the contract is sufficiently clear and consistent.

-After being satisfied with the form and content of the contract, the initiating employee must complete the appropriate sections of the Contract Review Form (Exhibit C.) To the extent the initiating employee does not understand the proposed contract, or is uncomfortable with any of its provisions, he or she should note that information on the Contract Review Form or attach an explanatory memo.
-He or she shall submit the contract along with any other necessary documents, such as a copy of the purchase requisition where required, to the appropriate contract review officer for processing.
-Contract review officers for each area of specialty within the University are listed on the Contract Review Form.
-The initiating department should submit a purchase requisition, if required, into the system for approval; however a purchase order will not be processed until the signed contract and the Contract Review form is received by the Purchasing Department.
+After being satisfied with the form and content of the contract, the initiating employee may complete the appropriate sections of the Contract Review Form (Exhibit C.) To the extent the initiating employee does not understand the proposed contract, or is uncomfortable with any of its provisions, they may note that information on the Contract Review Form or attach an explanatory memo.
+The contract shall be submitted along with any other necessary documents, such as a copy of the purchase requisition where required, to the appropriate contract review officer for processing.
+Offices that have contract review officers for certain areas of specialty within the University are listed on the Contract Review Form.
+The initiating department should submit a purchase requisition, if required, into the system for approval.

 5.1.1.
 Contract Amendments

-Any material changes to contracts will be processed in the same manner as the original contract and must indicate which contract they pertain to.
+Any material changes to contracts will be processed in the same manner as the original contract and must indicate to which contract they pertain.

 5.2.
 Contract Review Officer